drjimmy1990/SoCiaL/readme.md

 -   **`schema.sql`**: The single, authoritative source of truth for the entire database structure.
 Any change to the database tables **must** be reflected here.
 ```

 I have completed the detailed file structure guide.
-Please let me know what you would like to do next.
+Please let me know what you would like to do next